code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Consider updating the comments in `Merkle.sol` to accurately reflect the current implementation.
+Consider updating the comments in the `Merkle.sol` to accurately reflect the current implementation.